EasySensors/BlindsActuatorNode/README.md

 [![Blinds Actuator Driver ButtonSizeNode + DRV8825](https://github.com/EasySensors/BlindsActuatorNode/blob/master/photos/youTube.jpg?raw=true)](https://youtu.be/Nq-V5lzM5DM)

-  Best sutable for automating blinds. easyBlindsActuatorNode.ino  is the Arduino example sketch using [MySensors 2.0 ](https://www.mysensors.org/) API.
-This is "work in progress" project although the code and the board are worknig nice.
+  Best suitable for automating blinds. easyBlindsActuatorNode.ino  is the Arduino example sketch using [MySensors 2.0 ](https://www.mysensors.org/) API.
+This is "work in progress" project although the code and the board are working nice.
 Will add some useful stuff like STL files for printing belt and pulley holders a bit later.

 ------------------------------------------------------------------------